Trichoderma

 Trichoderma is a genus of fungi in the family Hypocreaceae that is present in all soils, where they are the most prevalent culturable fungi.
 Many species in this genus can be characterized as opportunistic avirulent plant symbionts.
 This refers to the ability of several Trichoderma species to form mutualistic endophytic relationships with several plant species.
+Trichoderma species are also responsible for green mold disease in mushroom cultivation.
 The genomes of several Trichoderma species have been sequenced and are publicly available from the JGI.

 Taxonomy

 The genus was described by Christiaan Hendrik Persoon in 1794, but the taxonomy has remained difficult to resolve.
 For a long time, it was considered to consist of only one species, Trichoderma viride, named for producing green mold.

 Subdivision

 In 1991, Bissett divided the genus into five sections, partly based on the aggregate species described by Rifai: